benkeser/info550/syllabus.md

 ## GRADING

 Each week, an assignment will be given to develop a new aspect of the analysis pipeline.
-Each student will be responsible for turning in a weekly update of their pipeline.
-Submissions will occur in the form of a tagged GitHub repository online.

-Each week, every student will be assigned to peer review another student’s submission and provide comments/feedback on its usability.
+We will often use peer grading to evaluate submissions and provide comments/feedback on its usability.
 Remember that the overarching goal is to develop workflows that are reproducible and easy for another researcher (or you, at a future date) to use.
 As such, you will be evaluating your peers on the usability of their submission each week.
 A standardized rubric for peer review will be provided each week.
 An example is below.

 __Example assignment__: